dikidoom/of-livecoding/readme.md

 # How

+## 1) Recompile oF

-Recompile your OF so that it creates a shared library with position-independent code: change `line 241` in `./libs/openFrameworksCompiled/project/makefileCommon/compile.core.mk` from
+Recompile your oF so that it creates a shared library with position-independent code.

+change `line 241` in `./libs/openFrameworksCompiled/project/makefileCommon/compile.core.mk` from

 ```make